|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On this track we have discussed preserving and protecting friendship within marriage.
+In this section, we have discussed preserving and protecting friendship within marriage.
 We also discussed five roadblocks to friendship in marriage.
 These five roadblocks are, there’s no time, "we’re not friends, we’re married", "we don’t talk like friends anymore", the ravages of conflict, and reckless words.

-On the next track we will discuss techniques of intimacy discipline.
+In the next section, we will discuss techniques of intimacy discipline.
 There are 2 diverse techniques of intimacy discipline that I have found highly effective in creating the kind of healthy climate in which broken relationships can heal and sound relationships can grow and flourish.
-On the next track we will discuss how discipline is control and describe the first of the 2 techniques of intimacy discipline.
-The technique described on this track is a technique for reserving the sanctity of the marriage bed.
+In the next section, we will discuss how discipline is control and describe the first of the 2 techniques of intimacy discipline.
+The technique described in this section is a technique for reserving the sanctity of the marriage bed.

 Mackinnon, S. P., Sherry, S. B., Pratt, M. W., & Smith, M. M. (2014).
 Perfectionism, friendship intimacy, and depressive affect in transitioning university students: A longitudinal study using mixed methods.
 Canadian Journal of Behavioural Science / Revue canadienne des sciences du comportement, 46(1), 49–59.

 Olsen, M. R., Schredl, M., & Carlsson, I. (2013).
 Sharing dreams: Frequency, motivations, and relationship intimacy.
 Dreaming, 23(4), 245–255.

 Quinn-Nilas, C., Goncalves, M. K., Kennett, D. J., & Grant, A. (2018).
 A thematic analysis of men’s sexual compliance with unwanted, non-coercive sex.
 Psychology of Men & Masculinity, 19(2), 203–211.